celery/celery/docs/userguide/signals.rst

 Dispatched after a task has been executed.

-Sender is the task class executed.
+Sender is the task object executed.

 Provides arguments: